Lake Placid has a few good stories to tell. Like this one from 1927.

 For starters, the entire town is a living, breathing art gallery.
 Not just the 50+ murals we’ve already described, but even the trash cans are works of art.
 And tin sculptures magically appear on park benches and behind shrubs during your casual stroll through the historic downtown.

 Lake Placid also happens to be the Caladium Capitol of the World.
 Yes, the entire World.

 Although native to South America, these popular house plants are easily propagated from tubers, or bulbs, and 98 percent of the world’s tubers are birthed in Lake Placid on 14 caladium farms.

-And then there is Toby’s American Clown School and Museum, founded by former Shrine clown Keith ‘Toby’ Stokes.
-Toby needed help visiting kids in local hospitals so he started the school to train clown wannabes.
+And then there is Toby’s American Clown School and Museum, founded by former Shriner clown Keith ‘Toby’ Stokes.
+Toby needed help visiting kids in local hospitals, so he started the school to train clown wannabes.
 Along the way, Toby assembled an impressive collection of clown coolness, from figurines to clown costumes and clown art.

 This area of central Highlands County was a Seminole Indian Reservation at the beginning of the 20th Century.
 It wasn’t until 1912 that the U.S. government opened it up to homesteaders, who began moving into what was then known as Lake Stearns.

 The town was just beginning to realize its potential as an agricultural area when it was visited by Dr. Melvil Dewey, inventor of the Dewey Decimal System for classifying books in libraries, who saw it as a way to make money through tourism.

 Dewey admired the area’s many lakes, the potential for outdoor recreation and the pleasant weather, so he purchased property on Lake Stearns to build a resort, where he would host members of a country club he owned in Lake Placid, New York.

 Dewey’s next move was to convince local and state legislators to rename the town after Lake Placid, which they did in 1927.